Policies and Procedures

 Reduced Course Load Procedure

-Students must be enrolled in a total of 24 credits over the course of AY 2020-21 in order to maintain full-time status.
-For students who are on an F1 visa, the expectation is that you will register for a minimum of 12 credits for the Fall and Spring semesters.
+Students must be enrolled in a total of 24 credits over the course of AY 2021-22 in order to maintain full-time status.
+The expectation is that students will register for a minimum of 12 credits for the Fall and Spring semesters.
 If you need to register for fewer than 12 credits either semester, you will need to request a Reduced Course Load through CARDS as a disability-related accommodation on a per-semester basis.
+Please note that Reduced Course Loads permit students to take between 9-11 credits while retaining their full time student status.
+Important: if you are a student on an F1 visa, you should also consult with International Student Services as part of the Reduced Course Load process.

 To begin the Reduced Course Load request process, students will need to follow these steps: